Privacy Policy

 - Performance of a contract with you: Where we need to perform the contract we are about to enter into or have entered into with you.

-- Legitimate interests: We may use your personal data where it is necessary to conduct our business and pursue our legitimate interests, for example to prevent fraud and enable us to give you the best and most secure customer experience.
+- Legitimate interests: We may use your personal data where it is necessary to conduct our business and pursue our legitimate interests, for example to prevent fraud, improve our products and services, maintain customer relationships and enable us to give you the best and most secure customer experience.
+This may also include business-to-business marketing or other marketing activities where consent is not required under the Privacy and Electronic Communications Regulations (PECR).
 We make sure we consider and balance any potential impact on you and your rights (both positive and negative) before we process your personal data for our legitimate interests.
-We do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
+We do not use your personal data for activities where our interests are overridden by the impact on you unless we have your consent or are otherwise required or permitted to by law.

 - Legal obligation: We may use your personal data where it is necessary for compliance with a legal obligation that we are subject to.
 We will identify the relevant legal obligation when we rely on this legal basis.

-- Consent: We rely on consent only where we have obtained your active agreement to use your personal data for a specified purpose, for example if you subscribe to an email newsletter.
+- Consent: We rely on consent where we have obtained your active agreement to use your personal data for a specified purpose, including where PECR requires consent for electronic direct marketing or where we otherwise choose to rely on consent.
+You can withdraw your consent or opt out of direct marketing at any time.

 Purposes for which we will use your personal data